MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/syntex-licensing.md

 - Unstructured document processing (formerly document understanding)
 - Optical character recognition

 All users in your organization will be able to create and apply unstructured and prebuilt document processing models and can upload documents to a primed library.

 Pay-as-you-go services are billed based on the [type and number of transactions](syntex-pay-as-you-go-services.md).
+To set up billing, see [Configure Microsoft Syntex for pay-as-you-go billing](syntex-azure-billing.md).

 ## Microsoft Syntex per-user licensing